-Explains anger, giving practical suggestions for what you can do and where you can go for support.
-Also includes advice for friends and family.
+Explains anger, some possible causes and how it can make you feel and act.
+There's practical suggestions for what you can do and where you can go for support.
+This includes advice for friends and family.

 Under 18?
 Read our tips on anger for young people

 Feeling angry can sometimes be useful.
 For example, feeling angry about something can:

 - Help protect us from things that are hurting us

 - Help us feel more energised or focused on a task